Altium Designer Lets You Easily Adjust Settings On Your PCB Solder Mask

 - Complement component clearances with well designed solder mask stencils.

-Once you’ve consulted with your fabricator to understand solder resist materials and their requirements, you are ready to prepare the solder mask stencil.
+Once you’ve consulted with your circuit board fabricator to understand solder resist materials and their requirements, you are ready to prepare the solder mask stencil.

 Circuit board software tools for PCB fabrication instructions include making a solder mask layer.
 The layer defines the stencil fabricators will generate to use when coating the boards with solder resist.
 Solder resist is used to coat all but the conductive pads where components will be attached to the board during PCB assembly.
 Vias are also designed to remain exposed for use as test points, although some exceptions include covering vias that could produce arcing when the board is energized.
 PCB software includes options for tenting critical vias.